lmocs/CommitFit/README.md

-# 💪‍♂️ CommitFit
+# 💪 CommitFit

-Byron Tran && Logan Moreno
+Byron Tran and Logan Moreno
 Professor Kai Li
 CS596 - Cryptography and Blockchain Fundamentals
 May 11, 2025

 ## 📦 Architecture

-CommitFit is a modern decentralized application (dApp) built to foster accountability and competitiveness in fitness routines using blockchain-backed smart contracts.
+CommitFit is a modern decentralized application (dApp) built to foster accountability and competitiveness in fitness routines using **blockchain-backed smart contracts**.
 It’s a full-stack application with the following architecture:

 ### Frontend (Client)
 - Built with **Vite + React + TypeScript**